ecruzolivera/ecruzolivera-website/src/content/blog/1 - Cpp for Embedded Systems Part 1 Heapless Containers/1 - Cpp for Embedded Systems Part 1 Heapless Containers.md

 - To archive static/stack-based allocation it's probably necessary to keep a global `#define` with the array size, for every different array size.
 - **#crazy #madness**, etc

-This example could be easily improved with the use of C structs and C functions to encapsulate most of the functionality but will continue to lack genericity and it will still be necessary to use macros to define different array sizes.
+This example could be easily improved with the use of C structs and C functions to encapsulate most of the functionality but will continue to lack genericity, and it will still be necessary to use macros to define different array sizes.

 There are esoteric solutions using very elaborate C macros and the preprocessor concatenation operator `##`.
 But if your underlying architecture has a decent C++ compiler support, I really don’t see the point to stick with plain C.